ShahriarMalik/EmailAutomationSystem/README.md

 2. **UiPath Setup**:
    - Open the provided `.xaml` files in UiPath Studio.
-   - Configure the project dependencies and ensure the Python activities are correctly set up.
+   - Ensure all dependencies, especially for Python activities, are correctly configured.

 3. **JIRA Configuration**:
-   - Configure the JIRA API integration by setting your JIRA instance URL, username, and API token in the Python script.
+   - Set up the JIRA API integration by configuring your JIRA instance URL, username, and API token in the Flask application.

 ### Running the Application
-- Start the Flask server as outlined above.
+- Start the Flask server as outlined in the setup instructions.
-- Run the UiPath automation from UiPath Studio or UiPath Assistant.
+- Execute the UiPath automation from UiPath Studio or UiPath Assistant to process emails and observe the results in JIRA.

 ## How It Works
-- UiPath retrieves emails and sends email content to the Flask API.
+- **Email Retrieval**: UiPath retrieves emails and sends the content to the Flask API.
-- The Flask API processes the email content, categorizes it, analyzes sentiment, and based on predefined rules, decides if a task should be created in JIRA.
+- **Email Processing**: The Flask API uses Python to analyze the content, categorize emails, and determine their sentiment.
-- If required, a JIRA task is created with details about the email and its categorization.
+- **Task Creation**: Based on the analysis, tasks are created in JIRA with details such as category, priority, and a summary of the email content.

 ## Contributing
-Contributions to this project are welcome!
-Please fork the repository and submit a pull request with your proposed changes.
+Contributions are welcome!
+If you have improvements or corrections, please fork the repository and submit a pull request with your changes.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the MIT License.